 Ontario’s new Naturopathy Act received final approval in June 2007 and will come into full effect following an extensive transition process.
 Once the transition is complete and the College of Naturopathy is established, naturopathic doctors will be regulated under the Regulated Health Professions Act, joining all other regulated health professions.

-Canadian naturopathic doctors are also regulated in British Columbia, Manitoba and Saskatchewan.
+Canadian naturopathic doctors are also regulated in Alberta, British Columbia, Manitoba and Saskatchewan.

 How do I confirm a naturopathic doctor’s qualifications?